you915/Building-the-Blockchain/README.md

 ## Research the domain and company:

 ITM House was found in 2007.
-ITM House provides many different services such as product development, Web&Mobile, DevOps, and Product Marketing.
+ITM House provides many different services such as product development, Web&Mobile, DevOps, and Product Marketing using blockchain technology.

 What makes ITM House special?
 It has built its reputation on providing many companies and businesses to transform, innovate and compete in the current market.
 The company is a global company which provides a wide range of product developing and digital solutions that satisfy many different companies and businesses' expectations.
 From a small start-up companies to a large established companies, the company can provide the best services for everyone.
 That what makes ITM House unique.